09 May What Is a Furnace Pilot Light?

 How to Relight A Furnace Pilot Light

 From time to time your furnace pilot light may go out, leaving you without heat.
 Some things that can cause a furnace pilot light to go out include: strong drafts, an inefficiently burning flame, a malfunctioning thermocouple, or a clogged pilot light tip.

-It is important to know how to relight the pilot light so you and your family aren’t left in the cold.
+It is important to know how to relight the pilot light.
 If your pilot light goes out more than once in a season, you should call a professional to investigate and remedy the cause.

 Your furnace’s manual should have instructions on how to relight the pilot light in the event it goes out.
 Any moderately capable homeowner should be able to relight the pilot light themselves in just a few steps:

 - Turn off the power to the furnace before opening the door of the unit and locating the pilot valve.